tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Stream fails - entire upload fails
 - Retry entire upload
 - Speed and reliability = limit of 1 stream
+- Any upload up to 5GB

+#### Multipart Upload

+- Data is split into parts
+- Min data size 100MB for multipart